Legal

 • CartoDB (basemaps.cartocdn.com) — basemap tiles for the crime map and safe-route view.
 Your IP is exposed to CartoDB for each tile request.

-• Google AI Studio / Gemini — only when you use the AI Assistant (above).
+• AI sub-processors (Groq, Google Gemini, or Anthropic via the Vercel AI Gateway) — only when you use the AI Assistant (above).
 Prompts are sent server-side; your IP is not directly exposed to the provider, but the contents of your prompt are.

 Map routing (OpenStreetMap's OSRM) and all police open-data feeds are called from our server, not from your browser, so those services don't see your IP.